22 million fewer Americans insured under Senate GOP bill

 In analyzing the House bill, the CBO estimated that the market would be stable under current law, but could break down in states that seek extensive waivers from Obamacare rules.

-A total of 49 million people would be uninsured in 2026 under the Senate bill, compared with 28 million who would lack coverage under current law.
+An estimated total of 49 million people would be uninsured in 2026 under the Senate bill, compared with about 28 million who would lack coverage under current law.
 This would reverse years of coverage gains under Obamacare.